Continuous Data Collection from Kafka Using Pipe

 create table kafka_raw(value string);

----Step02: Create PIPE task to read from Kafka and write to the target table
+---Step02: Create a PIPE task to read from Kafka and write to the target table

 CREATE PIPE load_kafka01